nvs581/Transfer-Ownership/README.md

    - Finally, it lists the current permissions to verify that the changes were successfully applied.

 This sequence of steps allows the application to efficiently handle the file ownership transfer process in Google Drive.

+Acknowledgments

+This project is based on google-drive-ownership-transfer by arexonmortel.
+Thank you for the original work!